SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

 Below are the inputs required:

 - **`Endpoint (no default)`**.
 Endpoint used to connect to the OracleDB server.
 Must be in the format of `host:port`.
 - **`Alert Logs`**.
-Path of the log file configured to capture oracle logs.
+Path of the log file configured to capture oracle alert logs needs to be given here
 - **`Listener Logs`**.
-Path of the log file configured to capture oracle logs needs to be given here.
+Path of the log file configured to capture oracle listner logs needs to be given here
 - **`Audit Logs`**.
-Path of the log file configured to capture oracle logs needs to be given here.
+Path of the log file configured to capture oracle audit logs needs to be given here
 - **`Performance metric script-based logs`**.
-Path of the log file configured to capture oracle logs needs to be given here.
+Path of the log file configured to capture log generated through script needs to be given here
 - **`username`**.
 Username for the OracleDB connection.
 - **`password`**.
 Password for the OracleDB connection.
 Special characters are allowed.
 - **`service`**.
 OracleDB Service that the receiver should connect to.